 “RES Software has been dedicated to delivering products we know our customers will love, helping to simplify the complex IT tasks associated with modern digital workspaces,” said Bob Janssen, Founder and CTO at RES Software.
 “We are excited to share what we’ve built with a broader, global audience, and to help more CIOs with their digital transformation.
-Our existing customers will greatly benefit from this combination, and together we have a more comprehensive solution to help organizations solve the growing problem of IT complexity.”
+Our existing customers will greatly benefit from this combination, and together we have a more comprehensive solution to help organizations solve the growing problem of

 RES Software customers can expect ongoing support for their technology investments, along with access to global 24/7 support and a user community.

 This acquisition is Ivanti’s tenth in five years and second under the new brand name.
 Terms of the deal will not be disclosed.
 With this acquisition, the company continues to execute its strategy for supporting customers in their quest to better manage and secure their digital workplace and to operate their IT infrastructure efficiently.

 Latest posts by William Goddard (see all)

 - Why 5G Networks Couldn’t be Coming at a Better Time - March 20, 2020

 - Coronavirus is Reshaping the way Companies Think About Work - March 20, 2020

 - Business Agility in Times of Crisis - March 20, 2020